savjaylade84/calorie_tracker/README.md

 # Calorie Tracker in Python

-## calorie tracker that is in terminal but uses statistic visualisation of matplotlib and numpy also ai
+## calorie tracker that is in terminal and uses statistic visualisation of matplotlib and numpy also it uses ai for generating advice according to the statistics data given by the user

 ## Dependency